-Specialist teachers with responsibilities for supporting students with physical disabilities or chronic health impairments should fulfill the qualifications described for Learning Assistance teacher (see Section D.1 Learning Assistance Services).
+Teachers with responsibilities for supporting students with physical disabilities or chronic health impairments should fulfill the qualifications described for learning assistance (see Section D.1 Learning Assistance Services).

 In addition, they should have advanced coursework in:

 - the characteristics and needs of students with physical disabilities and chronic health impairments; and - specialized instructional methodologies and technologies; and adaptation or modification of programs for students with physical disabilities or chronic health impairments.